Skip to main content

 When you come to Gillette Children’s, your child’s integrated care program is organized around the complications linked to Prader-Willi syndrome, including issues with food, growth and bone health.

-In our family-centered environment, you and your child will work with leading experts in endocrinology, nutrition and feeding.
+In our family-centered environment, you and your child will work with leading experts in endocrinology and nutrition and feeding.
 Your child might also receive care from specialists in the following areas: